NgocMinhUniversityProjects/MVP_CNPM/README.md

 Tutor website created as an MVP for the Software engineering course.

+## Access

+The website is hosted using github pages at [this link](https://ngocminhuniversityprojects.github.io/MVP_CNPM/build/)

 ## How to run

 A buid is inncluded but you can additionally run via.